yury-dubinin/crypto-jobs-crawler/README.md

 # crypto-jobs-crawler
 The idea is to build a dashboard with crypto jobs plus some index number to track industry health.
+Plus you can search for a job as well :)

+# roadmap
+- automate scraping positions from most popular HR platforms
+- enable simple way of displaying these positions in browser
+- enable storage of data as it needed for index calculations
+- build better UI with simple search feature
+- ...

+# how to use?
+Given that you have Python 3.5+ and pip instaleed just run pip install -r requirements.txt Crawler uses just 2 none standard libs:
+- selenium
+- json2html

 # What we will watch by HR platform
 lever: